Tuesday, April 14, 2009

 Tony: How do you relax?

 Adam: I play blank CDs full blast and dance to annoy the neighbours in the next dust bin.
-(Smiling) I hope to move to a skip soon.
+I hope to move to a skip soon.

 Long Pause